equk/11ty-equk/src/posts/2025-01-08-Mastodon Post Component.md

 <br/>

-This is a web component which allows embedding mastodon posts with details on favourites, replies & boosts.
+This is a web component which allows embedding mastodon posts with details on favourites, replies & boosts.<br/>

-I am using it to provide a way for users to provide reactions to blog posts using mastodon / fediverse.
+I am using it to provide reactions to blog posts using mastodon / fediverse.

 ## Moving From Webmentions